What the first 90 days of a fractional CTO engagement look like

 The first 30 days are about listening, reading, and diagnosing.
 Not building.
 Not rewriting.
 Diagnosing.

-I know this can feel slow to founders who are eager to see code shipping.
-But I've learned the hard way that making changes before understanding the full picture creates more problems than it solves.
-Think of it like a doctor who runs tests before prescribing medication.
+I know this can feel slow to founders eager to see code shipping.
+I've also learned the hard way that making changes before understanding the full picture creates more problems than it solves.
+Think of it like a doctor running tests before prescribing.
 You want the diagnosis to be right.

 The first week is about people and access.

-I schedule 30-minute conversations with every person who touches technology: developers, designers, product managers, the founder, the sales team (they know which features clients are begging for), and support (they know what's breaking).
-At a small startup, this might be 4-5 conversations.
+I schedule 30-minute conversations with everyone who touches technology: developers, designers, product managers, the founder, the sales team (they know which features clients are begging for), and support (they know what's breaking).
+At a small startup, that might be 4-5 conversations.
 At a larger company, 10-12.

 I'm listening for patterns.
 Where do the same complaints come up twice?
 What workarounds has the team built?
 What decisions were made under pressure that everyone knows are temporary but nobody has fixed?

-Simultaneously, I'm getting access to everything: the codebase, cloud infrastructure (AWS, Google Cloud, Azure, or whatever you're running), monitoring dashboards, deployment pipelines, error logs, and the project management tool.
-If you don't have some of these, that's a finding in itself.
+Simultaneously, I'm getting access to everything.
+Codebase, cloud infrastructure (AWS, Google Cloud, Azure, or whatever you're running), monitoring dashboards, deployment pipelines, error logs, project management tool.
+If some of those don't exist, that's a finding in itself.

 This is where I dig into the codebase and infrastructure.
 I'm evaluating:

-• Technical debt: Every codebase has it.
-The question is whether it's manageable or whether it's actively slowing down development.
+- Technical debt.
+Every codebase has some.
+The question is whether it's manageable or actively slowing down development.

 I've walked into codebases where the previous team stored passwords in plain text.
 I've found AWS bills running $3,000/month for an app serving 200 users.
 I've seen startups with zero automated tests shipping code directly to production on Fridays.
-Each of these is a different severity level, and the audit tells me where to focus.
+Each of those is a different severity level, and the audit tells me where to focus first.

-This step is where having a CTO with business experience (not just technical skills) makes a real difference.
+This is where having a CTO with business experience (not only technical skills) makes a real difference.
 I look at what competitors are building, what technologies they're using when that information is visible, and where the market is heading.

-For one client, this analysis revealed that three competitors had launched AI-powered features in the previous quarter.
+For one client, this analysis revealed that several competitors had launched AI-powered features in the previous quarter.
 Their product roadmap had no AI story at all.
 That realization shifted the entire technical strategy.

-I also evaluate the build vs. buy question for key features.
+I also evaluate the build vs buy question for key features.
 Founders often assume they need to build everything custom when an existing tool would solve 80% of the problem at 10% of the cost.
+The right answer is rarely the most exciting one.

 By the end of month one, I deliver a written document.
 Not a slide deck with vague platitudes.
 A specific, prioritized document that covers:

-1. Current state assessment with specific findings (not "the code needs improvement" but "the authentication module has three known vulnerabilities and no rate limiting")
+- Current state assessment with specific findings (not "the code needs improvement" but "the authentication module has three known vulnerabilities and no rate limiting").

-2. Risk register ranked by severity and likelihood
+- Risk register ranked by severity and likelihood.

-4. Resource plan: who you need to hire, what you can outsource, what tools to adopt or drop
+- Resource plan.
+Who you need to hire, what you can outsource, what tools to adopt or drop.

-5. Budget implications: what this will cost and what it will save
+- Budget implications.
+What this will cost and what it will save.

 This document becomes the foundation for everything in months two and three.
-It's also something you can share with investors, co-founders, or a board if you have one.
+It's also something you can share with investors, co-founders, or a board.

 I've had founders tell me this document alone was worth the first month's fee because it gave them clarity they'd been missing for a year.